seanknox/dusker/prompt_plan.md

 ## Prompt 17: HealthKit Authorization

-Let's implement HealthKit integration for the SurfTracker app, starting with authorization:
+Let's implement HealthKit integration for the Dusker app, starting with authorization:

 1. Create a HealthKitManager class responsible for:
    - Requesting necessary HealthKit permissions